adler-j/ryanwattersme/content/articles/random-trump-article-for-testing.md

 ---
-title: Time to Stop Laughing
+title: Random Trump Article for Layout Testing
-subtitle: Donald Trump's campaign has quickly gone from hilarious to horrifying.
+subtitle: This article should be ignored.
+Look for the first round of content in July 2016.
-description: Donald Trump's campaign has quickly gone from hilarious to horrifying.
+description: This article should be ignored.
+Look for the first round of content in July 2016.
-date: 2016-03-18
+date: 2016-05-18
-publishdate: 2016-03-18
+publishdate: 2016-05-18
 image: trump.jpg
-updated: 2016-03-18
+updated: 2016-05-18
 categories: [articles]
-tags: [presidential election]
+tags: [2016 election]
 include_comments: true
 ---